 We measured click-through rates, and conversion rates in a live A/B test where half of our users saw the up-sell module on only Washer or Dryer PDPs and the other half did not.
 The group that saw the up-sell module presented a 4% lift, or more than $4m if you want a dollar amount, which is HUGE in Sears history.
 Needless to say, this is being implemented fully across all of high-ticket items in Home Appliances and Lawn & Garden.
 This module is projected to bring in over $27m during it’s first year.

 I provided some UX recommendations during the UXA / wireframing phase with Sam Higgins and Tom Elliott, and then I did the visual design with help/suggestions provided by Art Director – Carlos Torres, and Creative Director – Rich Gallo.
 We worked with local front-end developers and off-shore engineers to successfully deploy our product.

 The Apparel template was one of the first projects I worked on to go live into production!
 This project was already well under way when I joined the team, so I am unable to talk about the early stages of the architecture.
 I was responsible for the visual design, making decisions like how large the font should be for the sale price, and the dimensions of the hero image and placement of the carousel arrows to view additional product images.
 I worked with my art director to finalize styles of the color swatches, and worked with the UXA and engineers to perfect the functionality of progressive reveal as the user makes their selections in the right rail.
 I also designed the style and functionality of the specials module at the bottom of the right rail.

-Select a pair of jeans from this page to see how the apparel template page works in production today.
+Select a pair of jeans to see how the apparel template page works in production today.

 Syndicated Images with Ratings & Reviews